RRIF and LIF Withdrawal Schedule

 - LIF maximum withdrawals are enforced for all provinces except Saskatchewan.

-- The LIF jurisdiction can be selected from the DCPP/LIRA/LIF Tab on the Assets page.
+- The LIF jurisdiction can be selected from the DCPP/LIRA/LIF Tab under Scenario Setup -> Assets -> Capital Assets.
 If this setting is not selected, the default jurisdiction for a LIRA/LIF is the client's province of residence.

 Changing the Default Settings